-The restructuring provision relates to staff roles dependant on grant funding, which are due to expire.
-It also includes pension and redundancy costs resulting from the 2018 voluntary restructuring process.
+The restructuring provision relates to pension and redundancy costs resulting from the 2019 voluntary restructuring process.

 The enhanced pension's provision relates to the cost of staff who have already left the College's employment.
 This provision has been recalculated in accordance with guidance issued by the AOC and WG.